-Guests are spoiled for choice at Anantara Naladhu - you not only benefit from the fabulous facilities and dining on-site, there are two other islands just a few laps away and you can feel free to take advantage of their facilities and dining too.
+Guests are spoiled for choice at Anantara Naladhu - you not only benefit from the fabulous facilities and dining on-site, but there are also two other islands just a few laps away, and you can feel free to take advantage of their facilities and dining too.
 If you don’t feel like getting wet, you can take a bridge or a boat to Anantara Dighu or Veli instead.
 The resort and island is just a 35-minute speedboat ride from Male - just far enough away to feel like a different world.
-The vibe here is elegant English colonial, rather unique to the Maldives, and the housemasters assigned to every room will go out of their way to enhance your stay.
+The vibe here is elegant English colonial, unique to the Maldives, and the housemasters assigned to every room will go out of their way to enhance your stay.

 Luxury - Luxury hotels would have a superb level of service, very comfortable and usually spacious bedrooms, excellent food, great design and character.
 For us, when we visited, these places all had the 'wow factor'.
 A luxury hotel should satisfy the criteria of the most discerning clients.

 Map centered on Naladhu.
 Zoom out to view other hotels (H) and experiences (E) in the area.